-The following are our expectations for how we should communicate as a class.
-Above all, please remember to be respectful and thoughtful, particularly as this class includes students at different stages of their graduate training.
+The following are my expectations for how we should communicate as a class.
+Above all, please remember to be respectful and thoughtful, particularly as this class includes students at different stages of their education from college Juniors to Ph.D. candidates.

-- Tone and respect: We insist on maintaining a supportive learning community where everyone feels safe and where people can disagree amicably.
+- Writing style: Critical reviews are not meant to be formal papers; I am less concern about grammar and punctuation than content.
+On the other hand, if I cannot follow the logic of a sentence due to errors in grammar, spelling, or structure, I will have to grade accordingly. - Tone and respect: I insist on maintaining a supportive learning community where everyone feels safe and where people can disagree amicably.
 Again, this is particularly true with the range of students participating.
-Remember that sarcasm does not always come across online. - Backing up your work: Consider composing your academic posts in a word processor, where you can save your work, and then copying into the Carmen discussion. - Synchronous sessions: During our Zoom sessions we ask you to use the name by which you want to be called.
-During our full-group lecture time, you should keep your camera on to get the most out of lectures and discussions, and to limit the delay of turning your camera on when you are called on.
-You are always welcome to use the free, Ohio State themed virtual backgrounds (www.osu.edu/downloads/zoombackgrounds.html).
+Remember that sarcasm or irony does not always come across online. - Backing up your work: Consider composing your academic posts in a word processor, where you can save your work, and then copying into the Carmen discussion. - Synchronous sessions: When the instructor is lecturing from the alternate campus, you are welcome to attend via Zoom from your location of choice.
+You should keep your camera on during lectures to get the most out of the time and to limit the delay of turning your camera on when you are called on.
+You are always welcome to use the free, Ohio State themed virtual backgrounds (www.osu.edu/downloads/zoom-backgrounds.html).
 Remember that Zoom and the Zoom chat are our classroom space where respectful interactions are expected.